baichen318/arch-explorer/artifacts/README.md

 - Check results

 	Check the results produced in the corresponding sub-directory.
-	The outputs of this artifact are figures in PDF format to reproduce the main results in the paper.
+	The outputs of this artifact are figures with in PDF format to reproduce the main results in the paper.

 ## Reproduce with special interests